Chapter 31:

 Midori leaned into her space, the pressure of his shoulder against hers, an anchor in rough seas.
 His gloved fingers found the curve of her palm, applying gentle pressure.
 Her fingers tightened around his in silent acknowledgment, her eyes fixed straight ahead.

 She stole a look at Kurobane only to find herself staring back—her own distorted face reflected in his visor.
-His expression remained hidden behind the mask, a secret kept.
-His posture had gone rigid, as if he’d buried something deep within himself and thrown away the key.
+His expression remained hidden behind the mask.

 The lights stuttered overhead.
-The mall’s electrical system gasped awake—a faint vibration at first, then a distinct hum.
+The mall’s electrical system gasped awake.
 Light crept along the emergency strips, painting the walls in sickly amber.
 The overhead fixtures blinked once, twice—then surrendered back to darkness.

-Haruka’s mind fractured into fragments.
+Her mind split into fragments.
 The image of Yumi’s face burned against her closed eyelids—those eyes still holding recognition, that mouth parting in what might have been a plea.
 Her own muscles had acted with terrible independence, fingers squeezing, shoulder bracing.
-The bat’s kick.
-The wet thud.
-The sickening certainty that settled afterward: Yumi had still been partly herself when Haruka killed her.
+The bat’s kick, the wet thud, the sickening certainty that settled afterward: Yumi had still been partly herself when Haruka killed her.

-Her father’s voice followed—distant now.
+Her father’s voice followed.
 A memory of hands correcting her stance.
-Of approval she hadn’t realized she’d been clinging to.
 Somewhere deep down, she’d known he was already gone long before her mother said it out loud.

 Amira’s warning echoed in her mind.
-What Shigure did.
 Haruka’s eyes darted from mask to mask, searching for him among the concealed faces.
 No one here matched his height, not even Midori’s frame.
 Relief washed through her, cold and temporary.
 Better this way.

 The lights surged again—brighter.